eosgreen/EOS.IO-Community-Testnet-Reactivation/README.md

     build/programs/

-and paste it in a folder didcated for your node (e.g /etc/eosio/node_00)
+and paste it in a folder dedicated for your node (e.g /etc/eosio/node_00)

 ### Launching a node on Community Testnet

 `nodeos` will need a properly configured config.ini file in order to work properly.
-You can download it from here.
+You can download it from [here!] (https://github.com/eosgreen/EOS.IO-Community-Testnet-Reactivation).

+- Create `data-dir` folder for you node, for example `/etc/eosio/node_00/data-dir`
+- Download files `config.ini` and `genesis.json` from git repository [here!] (https://github.com/eosgreen/EOS.IO-Community-Testnet-Reactivation)
-Create data-dir folder for you node, for example /opt/jungleTestnet Download files config.ini and genesis.json in this folder Edit path to data-dr/genesis.json file in coonfig.ini Choose your producer name (any jungle animal ;) and create own EOS key pair (you can create key pair using cleos command ./cleos create key or here.
+- Edit path to `data-dir/genesis.json` file in coonfig.ini
+- Choose your producer name (in case you want to produce blocks) and create own EOS key pair (you can create key pair using cleos command `./cleos create key` or using key generator.
-Add you producer name and your keys in your config Connect your node to network
+- Add you producer name and your keys in your `config.ini`.
+- Connect your node to superhero network using `start.sh` script from [here!]( https://github.com/eosgreen/scripts).
-Please inform in telegram channel your node info: Server geographic location, Organisation/Website, node ip/domain, http port, p2p port, producer name, your public key
+- Please inform in telegram channel your node info: Server geographic location, Organisation/Website, node ip/domain, http port, p2p port, producer name, your public key.
-After providing information and node synchronization, let us know in telegram channel to activate your account as BP.
+- After providing information and node synchronization, let us know in telegram channel to activate your account as BP.

-Congratulations - you are up and running as BP on EOSNet.io testnet!
+Congratulations - you are up and running as BP on Superhero Testnet!